I’ve been trying to crack the Pinterest marketing code ever since I started blogging and have been trying to grow my monthly traffic.

 Now, this advice is terrible for a few reasons.

 Firstly, pinning 200 or even 30 pieces of content to Tailwind Tribes requires you to actually have some content depth, and new bloggers will lack the article variety to take advantage of everything Tailwind has to offer.

 Secondly, getting results with Tailwind or Pinterest require time and effort, and the second you stop putting in work, you will stop receiving traffic.

-I mean, consider if you put all your eggs in the Pinterest traffic basket, and an algorithm change or the growing state of competitiveness on Pinterest made all of your traffic disappear overnight…This happened to Facebook organic traffic and pages with thousands of likes, and I’m betting Pinterest will become pay to play in the next 2-3 years anyway.
+What would happen if you put all your eggs in the Pinterest traffic basket, and an algorithm change or the growing state of competitiveness on Pinterest made all of your traffic disappear overnight…This happened to Facebook organic traffic and pages with thousands of likes, and I’m betting Pinterest will become pay to play in the next 2-3 years anyway.